Harshul2000/Global-Store-Report-Using-power-BI/README.md

-This is a detailed analytical report which I have created using Microsoft Power BI.
+This is a detailed analytical report which I have created using Microsoft Power BI.I have worked on a databases of a product table which has various sections like region,market,segment,customer name,customer ID, etc and created this report.